Lung Cancer Quality Improvement and Research Collaborative

-CERTAIN’s Lung Cancer Quality Improvement Collaborative was developed out of work on the Collaborative to Improve Native Cancer Outcomes (CINCO)—a National Cancer Institute project funded to improve cancer health outcomes and quality of life specifically for American Indian and Alaskan Native patient populations.
-Fifteen thoracic surgeons, one pulmonologist, and four advanced practice clinicians from five institutions within Washington State are currently working together to improve the quality and value of thoracic oncologic care.
+CERTAIN’s Lung Cancer Quality Improvement and Research Collaborative was originally developed out of work on the Collaborative to Improve Native Cancer Outcomes (CINCO)—a National Cancer Institute project funded to improve cancer health outcomes and quality of life specifically for American Indian and Alaskan Native patient populations.
+Fifteen thoracic surgeons, one pulmonologist, and four advanced practice clinicians from five institutions within Washington State convened to work together to improve the quality and value of thoracic oncologic care.
 These clinicians and hospitals account for over half the state’s volume of lung cancer surgery.

-The collaborative's first priority was to better understand the landscape of lung cancer surgery across the state’s hospitals.
-They found that the number of hospitals performing lung cancer surgery was decreasing over time with a shift in care from low-volume hospitals to medium- and higher-volume hospitals.
+The first investigation aimed to better understand the landscape of lung cancer surgery across the state’s hospitals.
+We found that the number of hospitals performing lung cancer surgery decreased over time with a shift in care from low-volume hospitals to medium- and higher-volume hospitals.
 These findings mirror those from several national studies.
-Despite this shift in care, there remained considerable variation in outcomes and costs across hospitals within the state.
+Despite this shift in care, there remained considerable variation in outcomes and costs across hospitals.
 Furthermore, an analysis of outcomes and costs revealed that the value of care also varied across hospitals.

 To learn more about CERTAIN's regional Lung Cancer Quality Improvement Collaborative, or to find out how to get involved, contact CERTAIN.